Enjoying and Loving Yourself

 You may not realize this, but when you love yourself, it frees you to love and be loved.
 That’s because whatever you feel and think about yourself projects to other people.
 If I love myself, then that love and sense of security naturally projects to others.
 But if I don’t love myself (and possibly loathe who I am), then that is what naturally projects to others.
 They sense it.

 How can you begin to love yourself?
 A good start is to let God reveal to you your true self in Christ.
 The more you see your true self in Him, the easier it will be to love yourself.
-Your union with Him is the truth about you, not your past behavior or mistakes, or what others have told you.
+Your union with Him is the truth about you, not your past behavior, mistakes, or what others have told you.
 This union in Christ defines you, “as He is so are we in this world.”
 I John 4:17b.

-Contemplate and reflect on your true identity in Christ, and let the Spirit reveal to you the truth about yourself, and how much God loves and values you.
+Contemplate and reflect on your true identity in Christ, and let the Spirit reveal to you the truth about yourself and how much God loves and values you.
 As you come to love yourself as He loves you, loving others will be natural.
 “For we are his workmanship, created in Christ Jesus…” Ephesians 2:10a.

 Get your free resource today

 Abiding in Agape has created a free resource called My Identity in Christ.
 We believe you’ll find it an essential tool as you contemplate your true identity.
-Simply request your copy using our CONTACT page and we’ll happily email it to you (it’s an easy-to-read PDF).
+Simply request your copy using our CONTACT page, and we’ll happily email it to you (it’s an easy-to-read PDF).